Automating-GIS-processes/Lesson-3-Geocoding-Spatial-Queries/Lesson/Lesson-3-hints.md

 ## Problem 3

+### Spatial join
+- make sure the geometry type of objects in your buffer layer is polygon (not point!)
+- Think about the type of spatial join you want to execute.
+See available options in: [Geopandas documentation] (http://geopandas.org/mergingdata.html#spatial-joins)

 ### Grouping data
 Use the .groupby() function for grouping data.
 More information can be found under Lesson 2 Pro tips:
 [Grouping data] (https://automating-gis-processes.github.io/2016/Lesson2-geopandas-basics.html#grouping-data)